 That said, if you are in business, then your situation is more complex and the lending institution will be looking at a greater number of variables beyond just ability to service debt.

 However, debt servicing remains a key ratio and one for you to think about as you build your financial resilience to protect yourself against unexpected changing economic conditions or other events that create cashflow strain.

 4. Managing the unexpected and serious health event

 Becoming very ill.
 Most people believe that this happens to other people.

-Yet, statistics show that over their working lives, one person in three encounters a serious health issue.
+Sometimes, unfortunately, we become those ‘other people’.
 For some, it is survivable.
 For others, it is not.
 Either way the consequences can be horrendous.